ckhawks/ckhawks/README.md

 Check out my website! [stellaric.pw](stellaric.pw)

-_Unfortunately, a lot of my bigger or more fleshed out projects are in private repos as the work was done for outside organizations or projects.
+_Unfortunately, a lot of my bigger / more fleshed out projects are in private repos as the work was done for outside organizations or projects.
 To employers: I'd be happy to show them off on request!_

 ![](https://komarev.com/ghpvc/?username=ckhawks&color=red&style=flat-square&label=Views)